ysudlow/flow-control--lab/README.md

             // Calculate the difference between the numbers diff = Math.abs(num1 - num2);

-            if (diff < 200) {
+            // Check if the difference is less than 200 and prompt the user to try again if (diff < 200) {
                 System.out.println("The difference between the numbers is less than 200.
 Please try again.");
             }